FREQUENTLY ASKED QUESTIONS

 We do not allow clients to give their reservation to friends should they decide to cancel.
 We use the wait list in order to be fair to everyone.

 Yes, with parental permission!
 We match by size, temperament and activity levels.
 Our play groups are always supervised closely.
-We firmly believe dogs are social creatures and if they can and want to play together, they should.
-We have guests that for one reason or another do not participate in play group.
-We accommodate them with extra one on one time.
+We firmly believe dogs are social creatures and if they want to play together, they should.
+We have guests that, for one reason or another, do not participate in play group.
+We accommodate them with extra one on one human time.

-We are very transparent to our family's that any play group activity raises the risk of injury.
-We ask family's to consider this before signing our contract allowing social play.
+We are very transparent to our camp parents that any play group activity raises the risk of injury.
+We ask family's to consider this before signing our contract, allowing social play.
 We encourage any and all questions.
-We have an excellent track record however, at the end of the day we must acknowledge animal behavior can be unpredictable at times no matter how steadfast we are in supervision.
+We have an excellent track record however, at the end of the day we must acknowledge animal behavior can be unpredictable at times, no matter how steadfast we are in supervision.

 Military guests staying 14 days and longer are given a discount on their entire stay!
 We are proud to be the boarding facility for many of our deployed members of the Armed Services as well as a 30 year military family!

-1. Updated shot records.
-We request that you forward all updated shot records to us prior to coming into camp so that we may ensure you have met all the requirements and there are no surprises on check in day!
+1. Updated shot records, only if you have not already emailed them to us prior to your arrival.
+We always suggest that you forward all updated shot records to us prior to coming into camp, so we may ensure there are no surprises on check in day!

-The Department of Agriculture requires that any food brought to camp be in an airtight container with your pet's name clearly marked on it along with the frequency and amount they are fed daily.
+The Department of Agriculture requires that any food/treats be brought to camp in an airtight container with your pet's name clearly marked on it, along with the frequency and amount they are fed daily.
+(Example: Pickles Fitzgerald - AM: one zippie only.
+PM one zippie plus 1/4 can wet food.)

-We cannot accept bags of dog food or individual serving bags of dog food unless they are containerized.
+To avoid being on the naughty list with the Department of Agriculture -We cannot accept bags of dog food or individual serving bags of dog food, unless they are containerized.
 We do have several airtight food containers that we make available to our clients for a rental fee of $5.00.

-3. If your dog has a blanket or shirt that smells like home and you would like to bring that - we are happy to accommodate that.
+3. If your dog has a blanket or shirt that smells like home - we are happy to accommodate that.
 We have Kuranda Beds that we can place the item on.
-We also have a stock pile of blankets that we use and launder daily and we don't even mind when they drag it out their dog door and attempt to play tug of war with it.
+We also have a stock pile of blankets we use and launder daily and we don't even mind when they drag it out their dog door and attempt to play tug of war with it.

-Honestly, they have all that they need here at camp besides their food.
+Honestly, besides their food they have all they need already here at camp.
 We have 6 gazillion toys and loads of play equipment, trails to walk on, golf carts to ride on and pools to swim in.
 They do not have a whole lot of time to do anything other than have fun!

-1. No stuffed bedding.
-It cannot be washed daily in our machines and we require sanitization of their bedding.
+1. Stuffed bedding.
+It cannot be washed daily in our machines, which we require.
 It also poses an ingestion risk if they decide to have a late night chewing session.

-2. Please leave any breakable containers/food or water bowls at home.
-We use stainless steel bowls and pails which are sanitized twice daily.
+2. Breakable containers/food bowls.
+We use stainless steel bowls and pails, which are sanitized twice daily.
 Glass presents a hazard if broken.
-If your dog will not eat or drink from stainless steel just let us know and we will accommodate them with plastic.
+Let us know if your dog will not eat or drink from stainless steel and we will accommodate them with plastic.

-3. Please do not bring your dog's favorite stuffed animal, squeeky toy or blanket.
-We do our very best to ensure that all items go home intact however sometimes our friends have different ideas.
-If it is their favorite thing in all the world - please don't bring it to camp and risk something happening to it.
+3. Favorite stuffed animal, squeeky toy or blanket.
+We do our best to ensure all items go home intact, however sometimes our friends have different ideas.
+If it's their favorite - don't bring it to camp and risk something happening to it.

-5. We are a naked facility!
+5. Collars.
+We are a naked facility!
 For physical safety, we don't allow collars on, while in the building or play yards.
 We strongly suggest collars not be brought to camp.
 We use specific collars, containing an AirTag, while partaking in trail walks or golf carts.
-If harnesses are used at home, please bring them (clearly labeled) and we will maintain continuity while at camp.
+If harnesses are used exclusively, please bring them (clearly labeled) and we will maintain continuity while at camp.
 If pups arrive with collars, we remove and store them.
-Collars MUST BE labeled.
+If you feel you must leave your pups collar, it MUST BE labeled with their first and last name, on the inside and with permanent marker.
 Please ensure collars are returned to you at departure.
-On occasion, one will slip by us.
+On occasion, one will slip by us as they are stored separate from the dogs.

-6. We will under no circumstances use a shock collar that you have placed on your dog while they are at camp.
-You must remove the shock collar..
+6. Shock Collars.
+We will under no circumstances use a shock collar while they are at camp.
+You must remove the shock collar.
 We do not make exceptions.

-7. We reserve the right to refuse any item that we deem unsafe for any and all of the dogs in our care.
+7. We reserve the right to refuse any item we deem unsafe for any of the dogs in our care.

 Are there dogs that you will not provide boarding services for?